Hispanic/Latinx Heritage Month

 Happy Hispanic/Latinx Heritage Month! ¡Feliz mes de la herencia hispana/latinx!

-As we celebrate Hispanic/Latinx Heritage Month, we invite you to read some reflections from some of our Hispanic and Latinx medical students:
+As we celebrate Hispanic/Latinx Heritage Month, we invite you to read some reflections from some of our Hispanic and Latinx medical students and staff.

 This is an accordion element with a series of buttons that open and close related content panels.